MycoPunk/Afum_PopPan/pipelines/MAT_type/README.md

 **Graph_depth_profiles_of_MAT_alignments.R**<br>
-This is an ugly, hardcoded, redundant script to visualize the depth profiles of the MAT alignments for the 9 strains (plus a control for both MAT-1 ad MAT-2) with significant alignments to both idomorphs (included as a supplemental figure in the manuscript).
+This is an ugly, hardcoded, redundant script to visualize the depth profiles of the MAT alignments for the 9 strains (plus a control for both MAT-1 ad MAT-2) with significant alignments to both idiomorphs (included as a supplemental figure in the manuscript).